top of page

 In therapy, you'll have a safe and supportive space to explore your thoughts and feelings without fear of judgment or criticism.
 Your therapist will be there to listen, to validate your experiences, and to help you develop effective tools and techniques for managing your symptoms.
 They can also connect you with support groups or other resources in your community, where you can connect with others who are going through similar challenges.

-You don't have to go through this alone, and there is help available for you.
+You don't have to go through this alone.
 So if you're feeling isolated or like no one else understands what you're going through, know that you have options, and that there are people who care and who can help.

 If I can’t do my compulsions, something bad will happen.

 This is a super common and normal fear for people with OCD!
 Many people feel like they need to perform certain rituals or compulsions in order to prevent something bad from happening.
 This can create a cycle of anxiety and distress, as you may feel like you're constantly on guard and unable to relax.
-However, it's important to remember that these fears and beliefs are a common part of OCD, and that they can be managed with the help of a trained mental health professional.
+However, it's important to remember that these fears and beliefs are a common part of OCD.

 Therapy can help you understand the underlying causes of your OCD symptoms and develop strategies for managing them.
 Your therapist can work with you to identify the thoughts and beliefs that are driving your compulsions, and help you develop alternative ways of thinking and responding to your fears.
 They can also help you gradually expose yourself to situations or triggers that normally trigger your OCD symptoms, so you can learn to tolerate the anxiety and resist the urge to perform compulsions.